-This refrigerator pickle recipe tends to be on the sour and tangier side with a great dill flavor, making them great as condiments on a sandwich or eaten straight out of the mason jar.
+This refrigerator pickle recipe tends to be on the sour and tangier side with a great dill flavor, making them great as condiments on a sandwich, for topping Dill Pickle Pizza, or eating straight out of the mason jar.

 To begin, wash four pickling cucumbers under cold water.
 While making our pickles we decided to go with a jar of pickle slices and two jars of pickle spears.
 It's completely up to you on how you want to cut them.

 To mason jars (we used three), add 2-3 sprigs of fresh dill, 1-2 whole garlic cloves, and a few slices of sweet onion.
 Add in the cucumber spears or sliced cucumber and pack tightly.

 In a medium saucepan combine 3 cups white vinegar, 1 Tbsp sugar, 1 Tbsp mixed pickling spice (make sure it is salt-free) and a few sprigs of fresh dill.
 The pickling spice contains cinnamon, allspice, mustard seed, coriander, bay leaves, ginger, chilies, cloves, black peppercorns, and mace, making it the perfect seasoning blend to add to these no-salt pickles.
 Bring to a boil over high heat then remove from heat and let cool for 10-15 minutes.

 Pour the brine mixture into the jars and cover tightly.
 Place in the refrigerator and let sit for 24 hours before consuming.
 Since these are refrigerator pickles they must be chilled and cannot last as long as their canned counterparts.